 community committed to creating Beloved Shalom Communities throughout

-Educationally, Cheryl received a Bachelor of Science degree in political science from Arizona State University in Tempe, Arizona, a Master of Public Policy & Administration from the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University in Richmond, Virginia and a Master of Divinity from Howard University's School of Divinity in Washington, DC.
-In 2009, she was awarded the Vernon Johns Preaching Prize at Howard University-School of Divinity's Honors Day ceremony which was held as a part of the university's 141st Commencement Activities.
+Educationally, Cheryl received a Bachelor of Science degree in political science from Arizona State University in Tempe, Arizona, a Masters degree in Public Policy & Administration from the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University in Richmond, Virginia and a Master of Divinity from Howard University's School of Divinity in Washington, DC.
+In 2009, she was awarded the Vernon Johns Preaching Prize at Howard University-School of Divinity's Honors Day ceremony.
 This award is given to the student whose preaching exemplifies the prophetic passion of Rev. Vernon Johns and his commitment to social justice.In May 2013, she earned a Doctorate in Ministry at Wesley Theological Seminary in Washington, DC.

 Dr. C. Cook-Posley is a newlywed, married to her friend and partner in community ministry, A. Pierre Posley and they reside in Ashburn, Virginia.
 Currently Dr. Cook-Posley is a community consultant working with Fairfax County, Lockheed Martin and the US Department of justice.
 Cheryl is a Matthew 25 & 28 Disciple who is committed to Living, Proclaiming, Serving, and Being the Word to the "Least, the Lost, the Disinherited and the Silenced" in order to create The Beloved-Shalom Community for all people throughout the world.